OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.2.1.rst

 - Demo data is significantly expanded, including for use in contract tests and performance tests
 - `Vaccine MVP
   <https://openlmis.atlassian.net/wiki/spaces/OP/pages/113144940/Vaccine+MVP>`_ features including
-  Ideal Stock Amount (ISA) management and Cold Chain Equipment (CCE) tracking (CCE features are released in a Beta version that is not included in the 3.2.1 release)
+  Ideal Stock Amount (ISA) management, printing of physical inventory counts and Cold Chain Equipment (CCE) tracking (CCE features are released in a Beta version that is not included in the 3.2.1 release)
-- Contributions from the Malawi implementation, including a new Extension Point for customizing Order Numbers
+- Contributions from the Malawi implementation, including a new Extension Point for customizing Order Numbers and deleting previously skipped requisitions.

 Changes to Existing Functionality
 =================================